shuttle-hq/synth/docs/docs/content/same-as.md

 }
 ```

 The `"ref"` field must point to another existing field.
-Complex objects can be traversed by using concatenating levels
+Complex objects can be traversed by concatenating levels
 with a period `.`.

 #### Example